umutkavakli/grade-notification-bot/README.md

 First you need to edit <b>info.yaml</b> file according to your information.
 Your <b>login id & password</b>, telegram <b>bot token & chat id</b> fields are needed to fill.
 You can learn how to create a bot and get its token <b>[here](https://core.telegram.org/bots/tutorial)</b>.

 <br>
-After filling yaml file, the only thing to run <b>start.py</b> file:
+After filling yaml file, the only thing is to run <b>start.py</b> file:

 ```
 python start.py